 My name is Lisa Sanford.
-My husband and I have two boys, a 4 1/2 year old and a 3 year old.
-God has also blessed our family with a 21 year old adopted daughter.
-My husband owns his own business that keeps him very busy and traveling frequently.
-I was a stay at home mom, working part time for 4 years.
-I recently went back to work, full time for our business, as a scheduling coordinator as well as doing all HR/AP/AR and anything else the boss asks me to do.
-I love time with my family, working out to keep my body and soul healthy, volunteering in any capacity and baking.
+My husband and I have two boys, a 5-1/2-year-old and a 4-year-old.
+My husband's job recently took us to Seattle, Washington.
+After much prayer, we have realized that Franklin, TN is home and always will be.
+I work full time at a commercial construction company and genuinely enjoy it.
+I love time with my family, working out to keep my body and soul healthy, volunteering in any capacity and baking (specifically pies!).
 I have a heart to serve people and love on them, especially moms.
-I volunteer at The Table (a moms group) at Church of the City and run Restore with a small group of truly wonderful volunteers.
+I attend Church of the City and run Restore with a small group of truly wonderful volunteers.
 I cherish my time with my girlfriends and other moms.
 I have found that it is crucial for me to connect with others and know that they have the same joys and struggles.

 Why Restore Moms?